 - Aggressively targeting broad audiences

-- Wording that can seem creepy or hyper-specific
+- Using wording that can seem creepy or hyper-specific

 - Over-using symbols like $ or %

 - Wait an appropriate amount of time after they’ve ended their session on your website.

 - Try nonchalantly incorporate a discount in the body of an email.

 - Be careful when using tracking language like “We noticed…” or “Like what you saw?”